 methods.

-For the second function, the Instrument Cluster service must provide an implementation of the NavigationRenderer interface that receives navigation status update events, which are encoded as an eventType and event data encoded in a bundle.
+interface that receives navigation status update events, which are encoded as an

-Integration Sequence
+Integration sequence

 The following diagram illustrates the implementation of a navigation state that renders updates:

-- Purple.
+implemented by the OEM. - Purple.
 The Navigation app implemented by Google and third-party developers.

 - Green.
-CarAppFocusManager.

 The Navigation State information flow follows this sequence:

-- During initialization, the InstrumentClusterRenderingService updates
+.- During initialization, the

-- Instrument Cluster display properties, such as unobscure boundaries (see more details about unobscure boundaries later).
+with:- Instrument Cluster display properties, such as unobscure boundaries (see more details about unobscure boundaries later).

 - A navigation app (such as Google Maps for Android Automotive or any maps app